100 Things To Do In Sydney Sydney 100Top One Hundred Things To Do In Sydney, Australia

 "It's great to see an investment in our tourism industry which provides a new Sydney experience for locals and visitors," Mr O'Neill said.

-"Seeing wildlife is one of the top five activities for international visitors to NSW, and a new attraction like Sydney Wildlife World will complement Taronga Zoo and Featherdale Wildlife Park in providing visitors a wildlife experience."
+“Seeing wildlife is one of the top five activities for international visitors to NSW, and a new attraction like Wild Life Sydney will complement Taronga Zoo and Featherdale Wildlife Park in providing visitors a wildlife experience.”

 I'm sure both Taronga and Featherdale are both thrilled.